lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Dw: Dw: Downlink direction for compression/decompression, from SCHC C/D in the network to SCHC C/D in the Dev.

 * FCN: Fragment Compressed Number.
 This fragmentation header field carries an efficient representation of a larger-sized fragment number.

+* Field Description.
+A line in the Rule Table.

 * FID: Field Identifier.
 This is an index to describe the header fields in a Rule.